hhftechnology/AetherLink/README.md

 Remember: AetherLink's strength lies in its simplicity and reliability.
 We carefully consider new features to maintain this balance.

-*Made with ❤️ for the our community*
+<p align="center">Built with ❤️ for developers who value simplicity and security</p>

 These Project is provided as-is, without warranty of any kind.